-Simple to make, low carb, healthy and delicious, these No Bake Homemade Snickers Bar will be your new favorite treat!
-These babies are also gluten free, vegan, dairy free, sugar free and keto friendly!
+These No Bake Homemade Snickers Bar will be your new favorite, delicious healthy treat!
+These homemade snickers bars are simple to make, low carb, gluten free, vegan, dairy free, sugar free and keto friendly!

 With Easter right around the corner, I figured I would share these delicious, low carb homemade snickers with you guys to have some healthier options for you guys.
 I don't about you but we always a bunch of candy around the house these days.

 What better way to avoid temptation than to make a more nutritious "candy bar"?
 And don't these look absolutely incredible?